-Once each child gets a t-shirt on the first day of Camp, we encourage them to wear those shirts every day for Camp, including the Revue on Friday.
+On the first day, each camper will get a t-shirt.
+For the rest of the week, we encourage them to wear those shirts every day for Camp, including the Revue on Friday.
 The t-shirts not only color-code the teams, but also make your child easily recognizable as being part of the camp.

-For the 8-12 year olds, please provide a sack lunch each day.
+Please provide a sack lunch for your camper or campers each day.

 What’s the schedule of camp?
 What will my child be doing that whole time?